-Eqn (2).
-Mathematical formula of the SHAP method

 ϕi represents the contribution of a feature, which is computed as a summation over S subsets.
 S denotes subsets of features, while m represents the total number of features.
 The terms f(S∪{i}) and f(S) indicate the change in the model’s output when a feature is included or excluded.

 All subsets are considered with equal weight, reflecting the fair distribution property of Shapley values in game theory.
-In the study (Appl.
-Sci.
-2024, 14, 9072), this formula is introduced as a crucial tool for enhancing the explainability of machine learning models, enabling the decomposition of model predictions based on individual features [33].
+In the study [33], Eqn (3) formula is introduced as a crucial tool for enhancing the explainability of machine learning models, enabling the decomposition of model predictions based on individual features.

 Anchors: Ribeiro et al. developed the Anchors method, which provides local explanations for black-box models by generating if-then rules that explain specific predictions with high precision [34].